South Africa's political parties

 New National Party (NNP)

-it the official opposition to the ANC government.
-It also won a majority of votes in
+the official opposition to the ANC government.
+It also won a majority of votes in the

-the Western Cape province, giving it control of the
+Western Cape province, giving it control of the provincial legislature.

 The NNP, along with the IFP, joined Nelson Mandela's government of national unity